c6ws/tpt2/powerstonesnake/README.md

 This is a set of scripts that allow you to play snake on powerstones

 ## Requirements
--Dynamic UI scaling must be off
+- Dynamic UI scaling must be off
--8 scripts and 21 max. lines in Facility AI
+- 8 scripts and 21 max. lines in Facility AI

 ## Import codes
 Script bundle